US-EPA-CAMD/easey-campd-ui/README.md

     ```
     $ yarn install --ignore-engines
     ```
+5. Initialize project to copy all the necessary Sass, image, font, and Javascript assets from the USWDS source code.
+    ```
+    $ npx gulp init
+    ```

 ## Building, Testing, & Running the application
 From within the projects root directory run the following commands using the yarn command line interface